jayposs/bobb/info/description.md

-## Bobb — JSON Database with HTTP Access
+## bobb — JSON Database with HTTP Access

-Bobb is a lightweight JSON database server for Go applications.
+A lightweight JSON database server for Go applications.
 It wraps bbolt, a proven embedded key-value store and adds an HTTP layer, a query engine, and automatic secondary index management on top of it.

 ### What it gives you